aldayel/machine-learning-project-team__4/README.md

 - **Deployment**:
     - Create a REST API using FastAPI or Flask.
     - Build a frontend using Streamlit.
-    - Deploy both the Streamlit and the API.
+    - Deploy both the Streamlit app and the API on [Render](https://render.com/).
 - **Data**: Raw and cleaned datasets.
 - **Presentation**: A final presentation summarizing your project (details below).
 - **Requirements file**: List of dependencies for the project.